Helsinki, Finland

 In this zone of vast spaces, great influences and ambitions to match, the Finns have become accustomed to fearing the Kingdom of Sweden on the one hand, and the much larger Russian Empire on the other.
 The World War II Teutonic invasion arrived as an extra.

-An unexpected extra that cost the Finland three important sections of the country – part of Karelia and the city of Kuusamo, Salla and Petsamo, the former “right hand of the nation” – seized by the USSR as a trophy for the Finland aligned with the Axis between 1941 and 1944.
+An unexpected extra that cost the Finland three important sections of the country – part of Karelia and the city of Kuusamo, Salla and Petsamo, the former “right-hand man of the nation” – seized by the USSR as a trophy for having aligned itself with the Axis between 1941 and 1944.

 Artillery pieces, Suomenlinna fortress, Helsinki, Finland